tebelorg/Tmail/README.md

 php massmail.php list.csv mail.html attachment.pdf
 ```

 Mail API example - parameters to send email by triggering from webservice or web browser.
-Important for you to considering implementing your own secret key parameter in order to prevent the your mailer API from being abused.
+Important to implement your own secret key parameter, in order to prevent your mailer API instance from being abused.
 ```
 your_website_url/mailer.php?SENDNAME=&SENDTO=&SENDFROM=&SUBJECT=&MESSAGE=
 ```